-While many Six Sigma practitioners and other quality improvement professionals like to use the Fishbone diagram in Companion for brainstorming because of its ease of use and integration with other Companion by Minitab tools, some Minitab users find an infrequent need for a Fishbone diagram.
+While many Six Sigma practitioners and other quality improvement professionals like to use the Fishbone diagram in Engage for brainstorming because of its ease of use and integration with other Minitab Engage tools, some Minitab users find an infrequent need for a Fishbone diagram.
 For the more casual user of the Fishbone diagram, Minitab has the right tool to get the job done.

 Minitab’s Fishbone (or Cause-and-Effect) diagram can be accessed from the Quality Tools menu:

 There are two ways to complete the dialog box and create a Fishbone diagram in Minitab:

 By typing the information directly into the Cause-and-Effect dialog window, or